Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-airflow.md

 By default, a flow on Airflow does not run automatically.
 You need to set up a trigger to launch the flow when an event occurs.

-On Airflow, Metaflow provides built-in support for triggering Metaflow flows through time-based
-\(cron\) triggers, which, as the name implies, triggers the workflow at a certain time.
-As of today, [event-based triggering](/production/event-triggering) is not supported on Airflow.
+On Airflow, Metaflow provides built-in support for triggering Metaflow flows through time-based \(cron\) triggers, which, as the name implies, triggers the workflow at a certain time.
+As of today, [event-based triggering] (/production/event-triggering) is not supported on Airflow.

 Time-based triggers are implemented at the FlowSpec-level using the `@schedule` decorator.
 This flow is triggered hourly: